ethanjli/ublue-forklift-sysext-demo/README.md

 ```

 (Note: if you hate typing, then you can replace `pallet` with `plt` - that's three entire keypresses
 saved!!)
-The `forklift pallet switch` command is intended to feel roughly familiar/intuitive to
-people who use `bootc switch`.
 Then you should reboot (or, if you're really *really* impatient and
-don't want to reboot) run `sudo forklift-stage-apply-systemd`.
+don't want to reboot, run `sudo forklift-stage-apply-systemd`).

 You should then see new extensions if you run `systemd-sysext status`.
 You should also see that a
 new service has just run, if you check its status with